trilitech/tezos-developer-docs/docs/using.md

 - Any user can make changes to the data, as long they follow a set of rules
 - No small subset of users can control the system

+As a Tezos user, you may have come to the platform for many reasons, including:

+- Paying or accepting payments in the Tezos cryptocurrency (known as tez and occasionally by the symbol ꜩ or the ticker symbol XTZ)
+- Authenticating to web applications, like you might log in to a web site with a user name or email address
+- Creating your own cryptocurrencies or other exchangeable digital assets, known as [tokens](/architecture/tokens)
+- Running smart contracts to perform computation tasks in a transparent, censorship-proof way

 ## What else can I do with Tezos?

 You can do many different things with a blockchain, but the common tasks fall into these categories: